Harold and Mickey Smith Jewish Academy

 Academic programming

+Smith nurtures intellectual curiosity, artistic expression, critical thinking, & social responsibility at all stages of learning.
+Students at Smith feel connected & valued.
 The school provides a strong academic foundation coupled with a vibrant Judaic studies program that empowers students to explore their faith & Jewish identity, acquire religious literacy, & nurture a connection with Israel.
-Their inquiry-based curriculum challenges students to be flexible & resilient learners nurturing their innate curiosity.
+The inquiry-based curriculum challenges students to be flexible & resilient learners, nurturing their innate curiosity.
 Talented, accomplished faculty are dedicated to implementing best practice teaching techniques.

 Academic Programs Offered:

-Judaic Studies
+Hebrew, Judaic Studies

 Special education programming